kaaproject/kaa-rfcs/0008/README.md

 All data flows between the server and the end devices through clients.

 As you see, there are two links involved: server-client and client-device.
-These links are logical (e.g., if the client acts as an end device and produces data on its own, then there is no physical link).
+These links are logical, e.g., if the client acts as an end device and produces data on its own, then there is no physical link.

 ## Proxy model

 There can be multiple clients between the server and the end devices, each acting as a proxy:
 ```
 server -- proxy [-- proxy]* -- clients -- end devices